A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Preliminaries

 \subsection{Unstructured meshes and unstructured mesh data}

-Without loss of generality, we consider 2D/3D simplicial meshes, that is, meshes containing only triangular/tetrahedral cells with a piecewise linear interpolation basis.
+Without loss of generality, we consider 2D/3D simplicial meshes, which contain only triangular/tetrahedral cells with a piecewise linear interpolation basis.
 If the input mesh is nonsimplicial and contains higher-order elements, one can still use our method with a triangulated mesh~\cite{de2010triangulations, si2019simple} without adding new vertices.
 In this case, vertices in the original mesh remain in the exact ordering, and our algorithm can still guarantee bounded error for the variable values on each vertex, as described later.

 We assume that the input mesh is constant for all variables across all timesteps of the dataset.
 Considering a scalar variable $f: \mathbb{X}\rightarrow\mathbb{R}$, where $\mathbb{X}\subset\mathbb{R}^2$ or $\mathbb{R}^3$ is the domain defined by the mesh complex $M=\langle V, C \rangle$, $f$ is represented by the \emph{nodal values} $\{f_i\}, i\in V$, where $V$ and $C$ are the sets of vertices and cells, respectively.
 The lossily compressed $f$ is defined by a user-specified \emph{(absolute) error bound} $\xi$ such that $|f_i-\hat{f}_i|\leq\xi$ for all $i\in V$, where $\hat{f}_i$ denotes the \emph{decompressed value} of $f_i$.